On laminar groups, Tits alternatives, and convergence group actions on $S^2$: Preliminaries

 For the other direction, suppose $(f(\Lambda_1), f(\Lambda_2))$ is a pair of very full loose laminations with disjoint endpoint sets.
 From the above argument, we know that there is no rainbow at $\hat{p}$ in $\Lambda_i$ for each $i$.
 But this means $\hat{p}$ is an endpoint of some leaf in both $\Lambda_1$ and $\Lambda_2$, hence they cannot have disjoint endpoint sets. \end{proof}

-Furthermore, there are examples of pseudo-fibered triples whose actions are not minimal.
+There are examples of pseudo-fibered triples whose actions are not minimal.
 Indeed, it is easy to construct examples of pseudo-fibered groups with finite orbits, and in the next section, we construct examples of pseudo-fibered groups whose actions are neither minimal nor have finite orbits.
-These examples imply that the scope of our Theorem \ref{thm:main1} is distinct from the Tits alternative of Margulis, and that it would be interesting to more thoroughly unravel the relationship between (non)minimal actions, finite orbits, and Conjecture \ref{conj:promotion}.
+It would be interesting to more thoroughly unravel the relationship between (non)minimal actions, finite orbits, and Conjecture \ref{conj:promotion}.
+From this perspective, it is natural to ask that: \begin{ques} Is a pseudo-fibereing semi-conjugacy invariant?
+Namely, for two semi-conjugate actions $\rho_1, \rho_2$ of a group $G$ on $S^1$, if $\rho_1$ is pseudo-fibered with two laminations $\Lambda_1, \Lambda_2$, is $\rho_2$ also pseudo-fibered with respect to a different pair of laminations $\Gamma_1, \Gamma_2$? \end{ques}

+Note that even if the above question has an affirmative answer, the pairs $(\Lambda_1, \Lambda_2)$ and $(\Gamma_1, \Gamma_2)$ may not be related in any obvious way as we saw in Proposition \ref{prop:monotone}.